Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 Forty light poles for a system of boulevard lights are being ordered by the town board.

-The fixtures are being bought from The Century of Progress i at a drastic reduction from the priginal cost.
+The fixtures are being bought from The Century of Progress at a drastic reduction from the priginal cost.

 The poles will be sufficient to extend the lights from the Wells corner on South Main Street to Bunker Hill.